kwabenasapong/openpldoc/manual/source/print_service.rst

 .. image:: pics/printservice1.png

-This will bring up a window with your service order for review and printing.
+This will bring up a window with the service order for review and printing.

 .. image:: pics/printservice2.png